Scotts Bluff County Leader Resources

 Nebraska 4-H policy requires all 4-H clubs to submit an End of the Year Financial Report to account for the dollars received and expended in the name of 4-H.

 Most 4-H clubs raise money to support club activities through the collection of dues or by holding specific fundraisers.
 Because 4-H is an educational organization authorized through the USDA, several procedures must be followed when working with a club treasury.
 The key point to remember is the ability to show and prove proper accountability of how club funds have been received and expended.
 4-H money is public money and we are responsible for its appropriate use.
-Year End Club Reports Due – January 31, 2023.
+Year End Club Reports Due – January 31, 2024.

 Year end reports letter (pdf)

-Year end 4-H Club treasurer's report (pdf)
+Year end 4-H club report-fillable (pdf)